opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ![Discover](../../images/kibana-discover-tab.png)

-To understand and organize these fields for your visualizations you can add these fields one by one.
+To understand and organize these fields for your visualizations, add them one at a time.
 Choose **Add** (next to the field name) to include the fields that you need.
 Added fields are displayed on the right panel in a tabular form for easy searching and filtering.

 ![Discover-include fields](../../images/kibana-discover-tab-add-fields.png)